 At sun-up the next morning, a heap of dead Nazis were found draped over the dug-in positions.
 Pfc.
-Richard Winthe dug-in positions.
-Pfc.
-Richard Win-slow of Great Barrington, R. I. pushed a cadaverous leg aside, popped his head of the feaded paid of the feaded of t pin on the east bank in the first wave
+Richard Winslow of Great Barrington, R. I. pushed a cadaverous leg aside, popped his head Then he jucked his way back crawling out of the foxhole and said, "Whose got a K ration, I'm starved.